Reaching a Consensus in Predictive Loops: Discussion

 \section{Discussion}

-We demonstrated that the presence of a performative learning system can qualitatively alter equilibria in social networks.
+With theoretical results and simulations we demonstrated how predictive loops can qualitatively alter equilibria in social networks.
 We identify two key mechanisms that lead to divergent behavior.
 First, learning systems introduce memory into peer dynamics by deriving future predictions from past observations, thereby coupling opinions across time.
 Second, learning systems create new pathways for peer influence beyond the topology of social networks by repeatedly aggregating data across a population and distilling it into personalized predictions.
 Using a minimal model, we provide intuition for how these mechanisms interact with peer dynamics and alter equilibrium outcomes.
-While the number of unexplored questions at the intersection of performative prediction and network science, ranging from empirical studies to theoretical understanding, is vast, there several natural extensions of our model that we would like to discuss here.
+While the number of unexplored questions at the intersection of performative prediction and network science, ranging from empirical studies to theoretical understanding, is vast, there are several natural extensions of our model that we discuss here.

-In our model we abstract learning systems as non-parametric predictors that have access to perfect measurements of opinions.
+For example, in our model we abstract learning systems as non-parametric predictors that have access to perfect measurements of opinions.
 Extending the study to incorporate measurement uncertainty, stochasticity, or limited information, as well as parametric prediction functions would illuminate other practical dimensions of performative effects.
 Our simulations suggest that many of the qualitative findings hold beyond perfect prediction.
 Further, we assume that performative effects are self-fulfilling, and leave the network topology, as well as peer susceptibilities untouched.
 However, related work suggests that platforms can also change characteristics of the network~\citep[][e.g.,]{zhou2024modeling, chitra2019understanding}.
-It would be interesting to investigate how such alternate assumptions of platform influence interplay with repeated retraining.
+It would be interesting to investigate how such alternate assumptions of platform influence interplay with predictive loops.
 In that context, interventions at the level of susceptibilities~\citep{abebe18persuade} would also be interesting to study.
 Similarly, our results suggest that peer dynamics can amplify platform effects.
-Rethinking established influence maximization results while keeping this co-evolution in mind might help develop alternative explanations for reconciling empirical findings with theoretical models.
+Rethinking established influence maximization results while keeping this co-evolution in mind might help develop alternative explanations for reconciling empirical findings with theoretical models and explain the power digital platforms hold over individuals.